-Vacation is a time of fun and relaxation; don’t let thieves ruin your time away.
-If you are planning a holiday, you may contact the Oak Bay Police Department and let us know when are you intending on being away from your home.
+Vacation is a time of fun and relaxation – don’t let thieves ruin your time away.
+If you are planning a holiday, you may contact the Oak Bay Police Department and let us know when you intend on being away from your home.
 This service, which is intended for vacations up to 4 weeks, will hopefully provide Oak Bay residents with some peace of mind during their time away.
 Time permitting, police will conduct perimeter checks and be on the lookout for any suspicious circumstances.
 Please note that the Oak Bay Police Department and the District of Oak Bay do not assume any liability for loss or damage to property during your absence.
 Homeowners must ensure all insurance requirement needs are met while the home is vacant.

 Be sure to have the following information ready:

 - When you are leaving (date and time, if known)

 - When you expect to return (date and time, if known)

 - Whether there will be any cars outside your residence while you are gone (include make, model and license number)

 - Who has permission to enter the residence while you are gone (i.e., pet feeders, water plants, etc.)

 - An emergency contact name and number Any other information you feel is important